 - Impact on IRMP we have seen limited to no impact on our IRMP measures for response times and other areas within the IRMP such as the delivery of the new turntable ladders, the Huntingdon move to St John's and the ICCS and Mobilisation Projects. - On-Call and Wholetime Recruits Course we have delivered (as planned) our initial 2020 recruits course for 16 personnel joining the wholetime group.
 We were also able to deliver our On-Call planned recruits course in May.
-Our second cohort of 15 wholetime recruits has also joined the Service supporting our succession planning and to maintain our establishment. - Assessment Processes we have been able to deliver (as planned) all of our promotion processes including a wholetime transferee process, again allowing individuals to seek development and promotion across all ranks from Assistant Chief Fire Officer (ACFO) to Firefighter (FF). - Community Hub as part of the Community Hub we used On-Call colleagues as well as professional support staff to provide support to the requests from the Hub.
-This included visiting 356 homes of extremely clinically vulnerable members of the community, as well as fitting face masks (PPE) in clinical care settings. - East England Ambulance Service Trust (EEAST) Support our driver training team were seconded to provide 24 driving assessments to allow ambulance staff to drive non blue light ambulances.
+Our second cohort of 15 wholetime recruits has also joined the Service supporting our succession planning and to maintain our establishment.

+- Assessment Processes we have been able to deliver (as planned) all of our promotion processes including a wholetime transferee process, again allowing individuals to seek development and promotion across all ranks from Assistant Chief Fire Officer (ACFO) to Firefighter (FF). - Community Hub as part of the Community Hub we used On-Call colleagues as well as professional support staff to provide support to the requests from the Hub.
+This included knocking on 356 homes of our extremely clinically vulnerable staff as well as fitting face masks (PPE) in clinical care settings. - East England Ambulance Service Trust (EEAST) Support our driver training team were seconded to provide 24 driving assessments to allow ambulance staff to drive non blue light ambulances.
 We also seconded 10 of our On-Call personnel to drive ambulances to approximately 2260 emergency calls over the eight week secondments.
 We also seconded one wholetime FF back to EEAST as a paramedic (previous role before becoming a FF to support their COVID-19 response for 12 weeks).
+Staff Engagement through our daily bulletins and staff surveys we have ensured consistent and transparent communication through our response to COVID-19.